Doug Ferguson (politician): Biography

-He was a lawyer for twenty years in London, Ontario practising civil litigation and estates before he joined the Faculty of Law, at the University of Western Ontario as an adjunct professor and as Director of Community Legal Services.
-This legal clinic provides legal services to low income persons who cannot afford a lawyer.
+Ferguson was a lawyer for twenty years in London, Ontario practising civil litigation and estates before he joined the Faculty of Law, at the University of Western Ontario in 2003 as an adjunct professor and as Director of Community Legal Services.
+This legal clinic provides legal services to low income persons who cannot afford a lawyer; law students provide services under the supervision of clinic lawyers.
+While at Western Law, he authored three articles in academic journals on experiential learning in law schools, and founded the Association for Canadian Clinical Legal Education.
+Since leaving Western in 2020, Ferguson has served as a Small Claims Court deputy judge and carries on law practice as a sole practitioner.